What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 Your abdominal muscles -- including your rectus abdominis, transversus abdominis and obliques -- work dynamically to flex your spine forward and contract isometrically to keep your spine stable.
-In a pelvic thrust workout, you can challenge your abs both dynamically and isometrically.
+In a pelvic thrust workout, you can challenge your abs and lower back both dynamically and isometrically.
 For this workout, you'll need an exercise mat.
 Start out by performing the exercises without any weights.
-Once you've built abdominal strength and are ready for a greater challenge, you can incorporate a dumbbell or medicine ball.
+Once you've built abdominal strength and are ready for a greater challenge, you can incorporate a dumbbell or medicine ball into these pelvic ab exercises.

 Straight-Leg Pelvic Thrust

-The straight-leg pelvic thrust works your rectus abdominis and oblique muscles dynamically.
-Lie on your back on an exercise mat with your arms down by your sides and your legs extended and held pointed up toward the ceiling.
+The straight-leg pelvic thrust works your rectus abdominis and oblique muscles dynamically and is a good bodyweight ab workout for beginners.
+To get into a starting position, lie on your back on an exercise mat with your arms down by your sides and your legs extended and held pointed up toward the ceiling.
 Thrust your pelvis forward by lifting your hips upward until your upper glutes are entirely off the floor.
 Your legs should remain vertical throughout the entire movement.
-Control your hips back down to the mat.
+Control your hips back down to the mat and exhale.
 If you want a bigger challenge, squeeze and hold a medicine ball in between your feet.
 To also work your rectus abdominis and obliques isometrically, hold your hips off the floor a few seconds before lowering them to the mat.

 Single-Leg Pelvic Thrust

-Single-leg pelvic thrusts strictly challenge your transversus abdominis, rectus abdominis and obliques to work isometrically.
-Lie on your back on a mat with your knees bent, your feet flat on the floor and your arms down by your side.
+Single-leg pelvic thrusts strictly challenge the core strength in your transversus abdominis, rectus abdominis and obliques to work isometrically.
+To start this core exercise, lie on your back on a mat with your knees bent, your feet flat on the floor and your arms down by your side.
 Extend one knee so that one leg is fully straight.
 From this position, thrust your pelvis upward by lifting your hips off the floor.
 Lift your hips until your torso and thighs create a straight line.
 Hold this position for a moment and then return your hips to the mat.
 Repeat the exercise with your other leg extended and then continue to switch legs with every rep. Your glutes and hamstrings handle lifting your hips off the floor.
 However, as you thrust your pelvis and lift your hips, your abdominals isometrically contract to keep your spine stabilized.
 To make single-leg pelvic thrusts more challenging, maintain the top position with your hips raised for 10 to 20 seconds before lowering your hips to the mat.
 You can also hold a dumbbell or medicine ball against the front of your hips.

 Workout Structure